 - Community Development Financial Institutions include banks that dedicate the majority of their activities to serving economically distressed neighborhoods and those who otherwise lack access to traditional financial services.
 They are certified by the U.S. Treasury’s Community Development Financial Institutions Fund and provide credit and other financial services to underserved markets.

-- When deposited funds are exchanged on a dollar-for-dollar basis with other banks in the Network, the relationship institution can use the full amount of a deposit placed through CDARS for local lending, satisfying some depositors’ local investment goals or mandates.
-Alternatively, with a depositor’s consent, the relationship institution may choose to receive fee income instead of deposits from other participating institutions.
+- When deposited funds are exchanged on a dollar-for-dollar basis with other banks in the CDARS Network, the full amount of the deposit placed through CDARS can be used for local lending, satisfying some depositors’ local investment goals or mandates.
+Alternatively, with a depositor’s consent, a CDARS Network member may choose to receive fee income instead of deposits from other banks.
 Under these circumstances, deposited funds would not be available for local lending.